2VIPER2/2VIPER2/README.md

 - 👋 Hi, I’m Rohan Sharma (@2VIPER2).
 - 👀 I’m interested in web development and i am a pianist.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently studying machine learning.

 <!---
 2VIPER2/2VIPER2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.